How Much Would Your U.S. Savings Have Grown?

 - a long-term asset (similar to a mutual fund of corporate and government bonds)

-- a bundle of corporate stocks.
+- a bundle of corporate stocks

-The data from 1890 to 1933 are from Capital Formation in Residential Real Estate: Trends and Prospects by LeoGrebler, David M. Blank, and Louis Winnick, Princeton University Press, 1956.
-And are the annual observations found on p.
+The data from 1890 to 1933 are from Capital Formation in Residential Real Estate: Trends and Prospects by Leo Grebler, David M. Blank, and Louis Winnick, Princeton University Press, 1956.
+And the annual observations are found on p.
 347. They are also found on the Shiller data page.